phil-opp/blog_os/blog/post/2015-09-02-set-up-rust.md

 SMM: after RSM
 ...
 check_exception old: 0xffffffff new 0x6
-     0: v=06 e=0000 i=0 cpl=0 IP=0008:00000000001001d3 pc=00000000001001d3
+     0: v=06 e=0000 i=0 cpl=0 IP=0008:000000000010018a pc=000000000010018a
-     SP=0010:0000000000102ff0 env->regs[R_EAX]=000000000000002a
+     SP=0010:0000000000102f70 env->regs[R_EAX]=0000000080010010
 ...
 check_exception old: 0xffffffff new 0xd
-     1: v=0d e=0062 i=0 cpl=0 IP=0008:00000000001001d3 pc=00000000001001d3
+     1: v=0d e=0062 i=0 cpl=0 IP=0008:000000000010018a pc=000000000010018a
-     SP=0010:0000000000102ff0 env->regs[R_EAX]=000000000000002a
+     SP=0010:0000000000102f70 env->regs[R_EAX]=0000000080010010
 ...
 check_exception old: 0xd new 0xd
-     2: v=08 e=0000 i=0 cpl=0 IP=0008:00000000001001d3 pc=00000000001001d3
+     2: v=08 e=0000 i=0 cpl=0 IP=0008:000000000010018a pc=000000000010018a
-     SP=0010:0000000000102ff0 env->regs[R_EAX]=000000000000002a
+     SP=0010:0000000000102f70 env->regs[R_EAX]=0000000080010010
 ...
 check_exception old: 0x8 new 0xd
 ```
 Let me first explain the QEMU arguments: The `-d int` logs CPU interrupts to the console and the `-no-reboot` flag closes QEMU instead of constant rebooting.
 But what does the cryptical output mean?
 I already omitted most of it as we don't need it here.
 Let's break down the rest:

-- The first two blocks, `SMM: enter` and `SMM: after RSM` are created before our OS boots, so we just ignore them.
+- The `SMM: enter` and `SMM: after RSM` blocks are created before our OS boots, so we just ignore them.
-- The next block, `check_exception old: 0xffffffff new 0x6` is the interesting one.
+- The `check_exception old: 0xffffffff new 0x6` block is the interesting one.
 It says: “a new CPU exception with number `0x6` occurred“.
 - The last blocks indicate further exceptions.
 They were thrown because we didn't handle the `0x6` exception, so we're going to ignore them, too.

 So let's look at the first exception: `old:0xffffffff` means that the CPU wasn't handling an interrupt when the exception occurred.
 The new exception has number `0x6`.
 By looking at an [exception table] we learn that `0x6` indicates a [Invalid Opcode] fault.
 So the lastly executed instruction was invalid.
-The register dump tells us that the current instruction was `0x1001d3` (through `IP`  (instruction pointer) or `pc` (program counter)).
-Therefore the instruction at `0x1001d3` seems to be invalid.
+The register dump tells us that the current instruction was `0x10018a` (through `IP`  (instruction pointer) or `pc` (program counter)).
+Therefore the instruction at `0x10018a` seems to be invalid.
 We can look at it using `objdump`:

 [Invalid Opcode]: http://wiki.osdev.org/Exceptions#Invalid_Opcode

 ```
-> objdump -D build/kernel-x86_64.bin | grep "1001d3:"
+> objdump -D build/kernel-x86_64.bin | grep "10018a:"
-1001d3:	0f 10 05 16 01 00 00 	movups 0x116(%rip),%xmm0 ...
+10018a:	0f 10 05 c7 01 00 00 	movups 0x1c7(%rip),%xmm0 ...
 ```
 Through `objdump -D` we disassemble our whole kernel and `grep` picks the relevant line.
-The instruction at `0x1001d3` seems to be a valid `movaps` instruction.
+The instruction at `0x10018a` seems to be a valid `movaps` instruction.
 It's a [SSE] instruction that moves 128 bit between memory and SSE-registers (e.g. `xmm0`).
 But why the `Invalid Opcode` exception?
 The answer is hidden behind the [movaps documentation][movaps]: The section _Protected Mode Exceptions_ lists the conditions for the various exceptions.
 The short code of the `Invalid Opcode` is `#UD`.
 An `#UD` exception occurs:

-> For an unmasked Streaming SIMD Extensions 2 instructions numeric exception (CR4.OSXMMEXCPT =0).
+> If an unmasked SIMD floating-point exception and OSXMMEXCPT in CR4 is 0.
 If EM in CR0 is set.
 If OSFXSR in CR4 is 0.
-If CPUID feature flag SSE2 is 0.
+If CPUID feature flag SSE is 0.

 [SSE]: https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions
 [movaps]: http://www.c3se.chalmers.se/Common/VTUNE-9.1/doc/users_guide/mergedProjects/analyzer_ec/mergedProjects/reference_olh/mergedProjects/instructions/instruct32_hh/vc181.htm